lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 ### Footer Description

-Optionally, you can add a description into the footer:
+Optionally, you can add a description to the footer:

 ```html
 <div class="ModalFooter ModalFooter--right">